KelsieMcDonald-2003/JavaScript_Calculator/README.md

 ## Photos
 ![A photo of what the calculator looks like.](src/photos/calculator1.png)

+The photo above is a generalization of the layout of my calculator.

+The photo below shows where the values go once a button is clicked (All but the ```=``` button).

 ![A photo of the buttons working.](src/photos/calculator2.png)

+The photo below shows the solution of the previous image.
+It shows where the solution goes.
 ![The solution of the solution working.](src/photos/calculator3.png)